IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: The Cyclotron Cavern Layout

 For operations, the cyclotron is quite compact, at 6 meters' diameter.
 There are some critical elements, such as the final RF amplifiers that need to be relatively closeby as the high-power lines between these and the cyclotron Dees must be as short as possible.
 Vacuum pumping equipment must also be nearby.
 Other elements can be located elsewhere, possibly even outside the radiation control areas for easy access and maintenance.
 Cable trays will provide the pathway for connection of these units and the cyclotron.
 The MEBT runs between the cyclotron and the target, its components require relatively little space, with the exception of the stripper area that will require substantial shielding.
 This will be the highest beam-loss point in the transport line.
 However, this too will probably be the only area within the cyclotron cavern requiring shielding.
 Concerning shielding in the Cyclotron room, personnel protection is provided by exclusion from the area during operation, and environmental protection requirements are quite modest; specifically, we will see in a later chapter that rock activation and ground-water management are almost surely not issues of concern.
 In addition, the bulk of the cyclotron itself provides a very large amount of shielding from beam lost inside the machine.
 This topic will be revisited in a later chapter.

 However, the largest constraint on the Cyclotron Cavern will be the needs for assembly of the cyclotron.
 Pieces of all sizes and weights must be transported to a staging area in this cavern, and lifted into position for assembly of the 3-D jigsaw puzzle that is the cyclotron.
 The size and weight of these pieces is a major concern, and at the present time we do not know what these will be.
 In fact, the manufacturer will need to establish these parameters based on many factors, of which limitations from shipping and transport are probably the major contributors.
 What we know of these will be discussed below.
 The elements affecting the extremes of these limits are the cyclotron magnet coils: two rings each 4.95 meters in diameter and 20 cm high; and the magnet yokes and poles, totaling over 400 tons of steel in total.
 We know the magnet steel must be made in pieces, but the maximum size of these pieces is the question.
 This again is determined by manufacturing efficiency and cost (calling for fewer pieces, but heavier) or by shipping limits and rigging capabilities (size of crane).
-The magnet coil, the largest piece of the puzzle, may need to be wound underground, or shipped in two halves.
+Bringing down the magnet coils may present a challenge because of aperture restrictions along the access route from the surface.
+If they cannot be transported in a single piece, they will need to be wound underground, or shipped in two halves.
 Either of these would present very difficult problems and would add significantly to the cost of the project.
 Every effort should be made to find a way of having the coil wound in the factory and shipped as a single piece.

 Considering these uncertainties, specifying the dimensions of the cyclotron cavern becomes a challenge.
 We have picked dimensions which we believe are adequate for all the above requirements: 17 meters deep, 12 meters wide, and 10 meters maximum height.
 The floor-space provides at least 3 meters of space all around the periphery of the cyclotron, and the ceiling height could accommodate a bridge crane, or a reasonably-sized gantry crane.
 In addition there is a substantial space adjacent to the cyclotron where large (but light) parts, such as the vacuum liner, or the RF Dees, could be assembled, then moved to and installed into the cyclotron.